bbauska/TUMx-DWAPNx/README.md

   style="border: 2px solid #000000; width:40%;" />
 </p>

-What we do is, I am copy pasting the name of this function, just out of simplicity, I am navigate to controllers/relationships, I append at the end here a comma, then I specify the new function that I want to implement, a colon and I, basically, can copy what is written above here.
+What we do is, I will copy paste the name of this function, just out of simplicity, I will navigate to controllers/relationships, I append at the end here a comma, then I specify the new function that I want to implement, a colon and I, basically, can copy what is written above here.
 I say function, then I put request and response and automatically webstorm has already put the